leos0509/wrok-v0.0/README.md

 # ✅ WROKS — Open Source To-Do App

-An open-source **task & project management app** built with modern web technologies.
+An open-source **task management app** built with modern web technologies.
 Manage tasks with drag-and-drop, organize your work visually, and collaborate with authentication support.

 ---